JulianG/php-rest/README.md

 	// Create an instance.
 	$rest = new Rest('/api/');

+	$rest -> debugMode = false; // remember to remove this in production environments

 	// Bind as many paths as you like.
 	$rest -> bind('get', 'users/', function($req, $res) {